 In a Fuchsia GN build configuration the board is always included first.
 The board starts the definition of three dependency lists that are then augmented by the imported product (and later, optional GN inclusions).
 Those list are Base, Cache and Universe respectively, and are defined below.

 A board defines the architecture that the build produces for, as well as key features of the device upon which the build is intended to run.
-This configuration includes what drivers are included, and may also influence device specific kernel parameters.
+This configuration affects what drivers are included, and may also influence device-specific kernel parameters.

 The available boards can be listed using